 The first step removes a portion of the stomach to restrict the amount of food for consumption, followed by dividing and rerouting the path to the small intestine to enable reduced calorie absorption.
 Weight loss with DS has shown to provide the greatest loss of excess weight compared to other procedures and can be highly effective for long-term results, with some patients having lost up to 81% of excess weight.* This procedure also has a significantly reduced risk of weight regain following surgery in the long run.

-What are the Benefits of the Duodenal Switch?
+What Are the Benefits of the Duodenal Switch?

 For good candidates, the duodenal switch procedure can offer the greatest amount of excess weight loss when compared to other bariatric procedures.
 Potential benefits typically include: